Wilma Rudolph: Death and legacy

 In July 1994 (shortly after her mother's death), Rudolph was diagnosed with brain cancer.
 She also had been diagnosed with throat cancer.
-Her condition deteriorated rapidly, and she died on November 12, 1994, at the age of fifty-four, at her home in Brentwood, a suburb of Nashville, Tennessee.
+Her condition deteriorated rapidly, and Rudolph died on November 12, 1994, at her home in Brentwood, a suburb of Nashville, Tennessee; she was only 54 years old.

 Rudolph's legacy lies in her efforts to overcome obstacles that included childhood illnesses and a physical disability to become the fastest woman runner in the world in 1960.
-At the 1960 Rome Olympics, she became the first American woman to win three gold medals in a single Olympiad.
+At the 1960 Rome Olympics, Rudolph became the first American woman to win three gold medals in a single Olympiad.
 Rudolph was one of the first role models for black and female athletes.
 Her Olympic success "gave a tremendous boost to women's track in the United States."
 Rudolph's celebrity also caused gender barriers to be broken at previously all-male track and field events such as the Millrose Games.

 In addition to her athletic accomplishments, Rudolph is remembered for her contributions to youth, including founding and heading the Wilma Rudolph Foundation, which trains youth athletes.
 Her life is remembered in numerous publications, especially books for young readers.
 Rudolph's life has been featured in documentary films and made-for-television movies too: